eclipselabs/eclipseiot-testbed-assettracking/CONTRIBUTING.md

 ## After Submitting

 * Do not use your branch for any other development, otherwise further changes that you make will be visible in the PR.

+## Becoming a committer

+If your company is officially a participant in the testbed, you may request committer rights so that you can apply changes to the repository directly.
+In order to own committership, the rule of thumb is to first make some contributions to the testbed, by means of pull requests, to show that you deserve the status.
+Once a handful of your contributions have been accepted, you can ask to be added as a contributor on the GitHub repository by creating an issue - or maybe another committer will just add you without you even asking :)